ilyanovo/linkedin-scraper/README.md

 - company_industry: Name of the industry from the search query.
 - Then run `python3 scrap.py`.

+Also, pleaase make sure that you have [Chromedriver](https://googlechromelabs.github.io/chrome-for-testing/#stable) installed.
 A new Chrome window will open, and you will be redirected to LinkedIn.
 Authorize, and then press Enter in the console to start parsing.